-As a trained Master Practitioner in NLP (Neuro Linguistic Programming) and someone who has done a lot of work on mindset in my personal and professional life, I can tell you that we may think we are making rational decisions all day based on facts, when in reality, the unconscious drives the show.
+As a trained Master Practitioner in NLP (Neuro Linguistic Programming) and someone who has done a lot of work on mindset in my personal and professional life, I can tell you that we may think we are making rational decisions all day based on facts when in reality, the unconscious drives the show.
 Many entrepreneurs think that just ramping up sales is the golden ticket for growth, but that’s simply not the case.
-Without the right mindset, and tackling our own limiting beliefs, many entrepreneurs lack the confidence and belief in themselves that they need and deserve to go big.
-It’s rarely competence holding women back, it’s often confidence and a mix of beliefs about money, what we deserve, and how we can do what we love and make bank at the same time.
+Without the right mindset, entrepreneurs may lack the confidence and belief in themselves that they need and deserve to go big.
+It’s rarely competence holding women back, it’s often confidence and a mix of beliefs about money, what they deserve, and how they will be able to do what they love and make bank at the same time.

-Mindset mastery is one of the first things we tackle in my Masterclass, because in clearing up our limiting beliefs and building mental toughness, we can truly embrace success.
+Mindset mastery is one of the things we need to tackle because in clearing up our limiting beliefs and building mental toughness, we can truly embrace success.
 As Henry Ford said, “If you think you can, or you think you can’t, you are right.”

 Having the right mindset is like laying down the foundation on which you can build your mansion, and it’s the number one thing the women I interviewed for Million Dollar Women underscored as critical to their success.

 Mistake #4: Not understanding the scalable part of your business